-In Apple notes you can make your text bold, italic, underline or strikeout.
+In Apple Notes, you can make your text bold, italic, underline or strikeout.
 You can also create interactive checklists, numbered and unnumbered lists.
 Your completed tasks can move to the bottom of your list as you check them off.
-It better organises them but the app doesn’t strikeout your checklist.
+The app doesn’t strike out your checklist though.
 Striking out completed tasks gives you a sense of accomplishment.
 It’s always a great option to have for interactive checklists.

 Apple Notes has four bullet point types; essential for creating hierarchies in your lists.
 Numbered lists only have one numbering type, not very useful.
 GoodNotes doesn’t support any lists in the app.